wpwupingwp/OGU/README.md

 * -min_len value

     The minium length of the records downloaded from Genbank.
 The default *value* is 100 (bp).
 The *number* must be integer.

 * -max_len value

     The maximum length of the records downloaded from Genbank.
 The default *value* is 10000 (bp).
 The *number* must be integer.

 * -molecular type

     The molecular type, could be DNA or RNA.
 The default *type* is empty.

-* -organelle type
+* -og type (or -organelle type)

-    Add "organelle[filter]" in query that sequence was limited on given organelle type.
+    Add "organelle[filter]" in query to limit results on given organelle type only.

     The *type* could be

-    * mitochondrion
+    * mitochondrion, or mt
-    * plastid
+    * plastid, or pl
-    * chloroplast
+    * chloroplast, or cp

     Usually users only want organelle genome instead of fragment.
 One solution is to set "-min_len" and "-max_len" to use length filter to get genomes.